 Where is Hillsborough Community College located?

 HCC is located in the vibrant waterfront city of Tampa, Florida, and surrounding Hillsborough County.
 The Tampa Bay region is home to magnificent marine life, sports attractions, world-class cultural venues, and great shopping and dining.
 You’ll find a wide range of outdoor activities, including camping, hiking, horseback riding, biking, fishing, scuba-diving, sailing, boating, and kayaking.
-Tampa boasts attractions such as Busch Gardens, the Florida Aquarium, Lowry Park Zoo, and the Museum of Science and Industry.
+Tampa boasts attractions such as Busch Gardens, the Florida Aquarium, Zoo Tampa, and the Museum of Science and Industry.
 Popular Florida theme parks such as Walt Disney World, Universal Studios and SeaWorld are just a short drive away.

 What makes Hillsborough Community College a great school to attend?

 HCC offers lower tuition costs, affordable, on-campus housing, small classes, a diverse student population, a dedicated and accessible faculty, seamless transfer to a four-year university, and five convenient campus locations.
 Located in the Tampa Bay area with its warm tropical climate, nearby white-sand beaches and year-round recreation, Hillsborough Community College is an ideal place to study.